flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 - **High-Performance Pagination:** Utilizes efficient cursor-based pagination to handle massive datasets gracefully, perfect for infinite-scrolling feeds.
 > **Your Advantage:** Empower your mobile and web clients with powerful data discovery features right out of the box, without needing to write any extra backend logic.

+---

+### 🛡️ Robust & Automated Validation
+The API automatically validates the structure of all incoming data, ensuring that every request is well-formed before it's processed.
+This built-in mechanism catches missing fields, incorrect data types, and invalid enum values at the gateway, providing clear, immediate feedback to the client.
+> **Your Advantage:** This eliminates an entire class of runtime errors and saves you from writing tedious, repetitive validation code.
+Your data models remain consistent and your API stays resilient against malformed requests.

 </details>

 <details>